HL7/capstmt/input/pagecontent/specification.md

 Note, however, that the feature scopes are not restricted to the contexts implied by the structure of the FeatureCapabilityStatement profile.
 Feature contexts are defined for features that are deeper into the system than those defined by the FeatureCapabilityStatement profile.

 #### Asking for features in a CapabilityStatement

+General Patterns

+* feature alone: returns list of values on the server (can refuse - see processing-status)
+* feature + context: returns list of values in that context on the server
+* feature + value: returns answer of true/false if all contexts match the supplied value
+* feature + context + value: returns answer of true/false if the supplied context matches the supplied value

+Responses

+* feature: 'feature' literal (one repetition per request feature param)
+* name: name of the feature (uri)
+* context: present if provided, used to match responses to requests (uri)
+* processing-status: code from the server about processing the request (e.g., all-ok, not-supported, etc.)
+* value:
+  * if provided in input: the value requested (datatype as defined by the feature) (even if processing fails)
+  * if not provided: the value of the feature (can have multiple repetitions) (uses datatype of feature)
+* answer:
+  * only present if processing was successful (all-ok)
+  * if a value is provided, does the supplied value match the server feature-supported value
+  * if a value is not provided, does not exist

 By default, when a client asks a server for it's capability statement using /metadata, which features to report on is at the discretion of the server.
 Typically, servers will not report any features by default.
 Features can be queried by search parameter or via an operation.